 I will say this, however.
 Without wanting to spoil, there is a point where your base gets attacked by the aliens.
 This is an unavoidable mission and, if you are not prepared, can be overwhelming and close to impossible.
 I ended up having to re-load an earlier save to make sure I was ready to take it on.
 I don’t usually like ‘save-scumming’ and it kinda breaks the experience of the game, but I felt I had no choice.
 If your top six soldiers aren’t equipped with the best gear when this event triggers, this mission is too difficult.

 Apart from that ridiculous difficulty spike, however, I enjoyed the extra content as I felt it mixed up the action nicely.

 XCOM is It was one of my favourite games of last year, possibly of all time.
-It is a far from perfect game, with its fair share of little bugs and glitches, but none of these are game-breaking.
+It is a far from perfect game, with its fair share of little bugs and glitches, but none of them are game-breaking.
 I’ve clocked up nearly 90 hours and am on my fourth playthrough, so, if nothing else, I can at least say that it is very good value for money!

 Recommendation: Buy it!

-Without question, even if you are not into strategy games, empire-building or turn based combat, this game is so well-designed and executed that it is definitely worth a try.
+Without question, even if you are not into strategy games, empire-building or turn-based combat, this game is so well-designed and executed that it is definitely worth a try.
 There is a demo available on Steam, so you can at least give it a go…